Highlights

 Terrain

 The beauty of a journey across an island is the continuously changing landscape offering new experiences and challenges as the days go by.
 The majority of your riding will be on compact gravel and dirt roads which will be combined with sections of quiet secondary tarmac roads some of which will have varying surface quality.
-Along the way you’ll mix the routes with fun sections of smooth and rocky single track and quite gravel tracks.
+Along the way you’ll mix the routes with fun sections of smooth and rocky single track and rugged gravel tracks.

 This tour is designed to be ridden most comfortably on a gravel bike.
 If you are bringing your own bike then we recommend tyres to be set up tubeless with a minimum width of 40mm and with some steep uphill sections, we suggest a wide range of gears.
 The route may also be suitable for cross country mountain bikes fitted with minimally treaded XC tyres.